 Will the great catalyst of the next phase of technological innovation be catalysed by the merger of engineering with biology?
 One could characterise the last 100 years as a convergence of physics and engineering which brought us radar, television, computers, and the internet.
 Now we have engineering and biology, so more and more technologies might be built from biological materials from batteries and water purifiers to data storage.
 Will the robots of the future be built from biological tissue?
 How about bio-photonics?

 How will our healthcare or medical system begin to change?
 Huge changes will commence in the 2020s and at some point in the future, will we look back at current day medical practices the same way we look down upon the usage of leeches in a previous age?
 Will we harness and work with the innate intelligence of the human body?
+Will a pandemic or health crisis propel us into thinking more deeply about these issues?
 Will the use of chemotherapy, excess surgery and even vaccines be seen as archaic?
 Will we finally focus on health and longevity instead of disease?
 How high will life expectancies soar by 2030?
 Or will life expectancies polarise with wealth?

 Will China now be the gravitational centre of the world?
 Is China the only powerful nation on the planet with a vision and plan for the future?
 Do not under-estimate China’s vision for its Belt and Road Inititiative, the Marshall Plan for an entire supercontinent.
 Or will influence be spread through the New Silk Roads to all of Eurasia?
 It’s likely we see a shift in geopolitics to a more multipolar world but as Asia GDP overtakes the rest of the world in 2020, its real influence begins to emerge.
 Where will India be in this as the world’s largest democracy and English speaking country?
 By 2027 is is also set to overtake China in population.
 And with Africa, a population powerhouse getting in to gear, will it become the highest growth region of the world by the end of the 2020s – or is this premature?